 - Council tax bill

-You can either scan or take a photo of the documents mentioned above.
+You can either download your online statement or take a photo of the documents mentioned above.
 Once gathered, simply send your attachments to [email protected] Our verification team will then assess this information and produce an outcome: approved or rejected.

 Why we need your personal data